Apricot Irving is the author of The Gospel of Trees, a lyrical meditation on ecology, loss, and the tangled history of

 Raised a missionary’s daughter in Haiti, she has also waited tables, dug trees in the rain, and taught literature and writing to students in Indonesia, China, the U.S., the U.K., and Ireland.

-Apricot Anderson Irving is the recipient of a Rona Jaffe Writer’s Award, an Oregon Literary Arts Fellowship and has served on the Advisory Committee of the Oregon Book Awards.
+Apricot Anderson Irving is the recipient of a Rona Jaffe Writer’s Award and an Oregon Literary Arts Fellowship.
 Her work has appeared in Granta, On Being, Topic Magazine, Tin House, Oregon Humanities, and has been selected for the anthologies Best Women’s Travel Writing and Best American Science & Nature Writing.